Practical Information

 Founded in 2018 by Eloise Sweetman and Jason Hendrik Hansma, Shimmer has evolved into a hybrid cultural platform working across exhibitions, publishing, pedagogy, and institutional advising.
 We work in the space between micro-artist-run initiatives and larger institutional centres, allowing us to remain agile and rigorous, speculative yet structurally sound.

-Our approach is shaped by recursive governance: a model of institutional reflection where learning from artworks, audiences, and collaborators is folded back into our methods.
+Recursive Governance shapes our approach: a model of institutional reflection where learning from artworks, audiences, and collaborators is folded back into our methods.
 We do not separate artistic production from curatorial thinking, nor public programming from internal ethics.
-Instead, we build Shimmer as an organisation where artworks, people, and structures co-learn together over time.

-We have presented works by over 150 artists and practitioners, including Nina Canell, Bik van der Pol, Florence Bonnefous, Marcel Duchamp, Willem de Rooij, Theo van Doesburg, Liam Gillick, Ellen Gallagher, Felix Gonzalez-Torres, Joseph Grigely, Ian Kiaer, Mike Kelley, Lee Kit, Liz Magor, Marina Otero Verzier, Charlotte Posenenske, Francois Piron, Anne Tallentire, and Lawrence Weiner, among others.
+We have presented works by over 200 artists and practitioners, including Nina Canell, Marcel Duchamp, Willem de Rooij, Theo van Doesburg, Liam Gillick, Ellen Gallagher, Felix Gonzalez-Torres, Joseph Grigely, Ian Kiaer, Mike Kelley, Lee Kit, Liz Magor, Charlotte Posenenske, Anne Tallentire, and Lawrence Weiner, among others.

-Our activities include expanded exhibitions, public research sessions, education, guest curatorial positions, and micro-publishing through Shimmer Press.
+Our activities include expanded exhibitions, research, education, guest curatorial positions, and micro-publishing through Shimmer Press.

 To support Shimmer’s future and to help us build a legacy of ethical, artistic, and cultural work, consider donating or becoming a strategic partner.